jim2ola/iris_dataset/README.md

 ## Iris_Dataset_Analysis

-This project demonstrates data analysis of the iris dataset using **Python**.
+This project demonstrates advanced data analysis of the iris dataset using **Python**.
 We will be doing classification by supervised machine learning algorithm - Logistic Regression.

 ### Problem Statement